Optiways/padam-rd-technical-test/SOLUTION.md

 Brute force computing distances with Dijstra's for every combination of odd vertices and brute force pair matching would give the best solution but at the cost of combinatorial time complexity.

 A workaround could be to heuristically predict distances between nodes combinations with an O(1) calculation such as Manhattan distance.
-Vertices are then greedily paired.
-The actual path is finally computed for the formed pairs with dijstra's.
+Vertices are then be greedily paired and the actual path is computed for the formed pairs with Dijstra's.
+Every obtained path except the longest can be added to G to make it semi-Eulerian.
+Before computing the final path, we see that if an edge appears more than twice in G if can be removed twice without changing the parity of any vertices and keeping every edge included, thus leaving the G semi-Eulerian.
+Such paths are thus removed.

 A second approach was implemented using PyMatching, a wrapper library of a C++ implementation of the sparse-blossom algorithm.
 It is state of the art for MWPM in the field of Quantum Error Correction.